History of the Awake and Walking ICU

 The dedication Polly and Louise have shown for preventing nosocomial harm through humane care has resulted in the saving and preservation of innumerable lives throughout their careers.
 Through their experiences, they have proven that the standardization of the “Bailey Method” is feasible for any team that desires to practice evidence-based medicine and humanize their ICU.

 Today, there are many ICUs around the world that have standardized the “Bailey Method” and are working towards becoming Awake and Walking ICUs.
-ICU clinicians of all disciplines (Episodes 53, 59, 70, and 79) are daring to stand for best practices and lead their teams through the process of applying current research to their practices, such as the ABCDEF Bundle.
+ICU clinicians of all disciplines (Episodes 53, 59, 70, and 79) are daring to stand for best practices and leading their teams through the process of mastering the ABCDEF Bundle.

 If you’re ready to lead your team into the future of ICU critical care medicine and want support from Awake and Walking ICU experts, we are here to help.
 Schedule a consultation today.